 Applicants must be proficient in the English language (speaking and writing).

 - students of European Studies, Politics, Law, Communication Studies or any other subject with a 'European' dimension

 - wanting to improve their language skills in the UK in a 'European' environment and/or in a special library.

 We also welcome applications from students studying in Cardiff who wish to gain some work experience on a part-time basis in an environment with a strong focus on Europe and the European Union.

-Any initial application to us must contain a CV and motivational letter explaining why you want an internship specifically at the Cardiff EDC and for what time period.
+Any initial application to us should contain a CV and motivational letter explaining why you want an internship specifically at the Cardiff EDC and for what time period.
 Send by email to firstname.lastname@example.org.

 - What does it take to be a successful intern?